Writing on something I'm shamed into being silent about

 Thank you so much!
 Sarah

-Last night, I sat down to watch I, Daniel Blake at the Ormeau Baths as part of the ‘Cinema Day’ programme, organised by New Notions Cinema/Film Hub NI.
+Last night, I sat down to watch I, Daniel Blake at the Ormeau Baths as part of the ‘Cinema Day’ programme, organised by New Notions Cinema.
 I broke down half way through, when Katie picked out groceries at a food bank and, unable to wait till she got home to eat, ripped open a can of soup and began to eat a handful of the liquid.

 My first and only meal yesterday was an out of date sandwich.